cabforum/servercert/docs/EVG.md

 # Appendix F – Issuance of Certificates for .onion Domain Names

-A CA may issue an EV Certificate with .onion in the right-most label of the Domain Name provided that issuance complies with the requirements set forth in this Appendix:
+A CA may issue an EV Certificate with .onion in the right-most label of the Domain Name provided that issuance complies with the requirements set forth in this Appendix or Appendix C of the Baseline Requirements.

 1. CAB Forum Tor Service Descriptor Hash extension (2.23.140.1.31)